 Record Player Vs. Turntable: Which Is Better?

 Just like most things in the world of music, it’s impossible to say whether one device is better than the other.
-The answer will entirely depend on your preferences and purpose for playing music.
+Similar to choosing between automatic vs manual record players, the answer will entirely depend on your preferences and purpose for playing music.
 There are, however, some advantages and disadvantages of the two devices.

 To help make your life easier and judge what’s best for you, take a look at the pros and cons of both record players and turntables below…